Reference Counted Class Objects

 Such a class may benefit of the full benefits of each policy, selectable

-by appropriate use of static
+by appropriate use of static if.

 Unittests should make sure that the class works as expected with both approaches.